 - at no time broadcast invasive shots of presenters' bodies.
 Ofcom cautions against physically intrusive, intimate shots of any duration;

 - at no time broadcast anal, labial or genital areas or broadcast images of presenters touching their genital or anal

 - ensure that presenters' clothing adequately covers their anal, labial or genital areas.
 They should also avoid adjusting their clothing (including clutching or bunching)

 - at no time broadcast images of any real or simulated sex acts (these include vaginal or anal intercourse, masturbation, fellatio or cunnilingus);

 - at no time include shots of presenters spitting onto their or others' bodies, or include shots of presenters using other liquids, such as oil and lotions, on their genital or anal areas.

 at no time broadcast shots of presenters using liquids of a sort or in a way which suggests the liquid is ejaculate;

-at no time broadcast sexually explicit language;
+- at no time broadcast sexually explicit language;

 ensure any sexual language broadcast is restrained, and avoid its use altogether before midnight; and

-ensure that where more than one presenter is in shot greater care is taken to avoid
+- ensure that where more than one presenter is in shot greater care is taken to avoid

 Under Rule 30.3, Ofcom licensed services that are broadcast without mandatory restricted access must not promote websites that contain material within the recognised

 Post-watershed Encrypted Babe Shows (Adult Chat)